vyfor/cord.nvim/.github/wiki/Async.md

 When you call an async function *without* awaiting it, it starts executing immediately in the background.
 To run multiple operations concurrently, start them all first, then use `Future.all` to wait for the results.

 > [!NOTE]
 > Unlike "lazy" async models (like Rust or Python) where a task only starts when you await it, Cord's model is **eager**.
 The task begins the moment the function is called.
-This is why simply storing futures in variables is enough to start them running in parallel.
+This allows for easy concurrency and fire-and-forget patterns.

 **Sequential (Slow):**
 ```lua